 Best Overall: Levolor Real Wood Blind

 Made of genuine hardwood for an elegant, upscale look, Levolor Real Wood Blinds are the best of the best.
 They're custom-made to order and are available in virtually any width and length, and you can choose from 20 different wood grains, stains, and paint colors.
+And, wood blinds are easy to clean.

 You also have the choice of a traditional, transitional, or contemporary wood valance with a complementing wand.
 Additionally, you can opt for privacy slats, rootless stats, or cloth tapes for extra privacy and light filtration.
 Beyond that, you have the option to include a cordless control system or a Bluetooth-enabled motorized tilt feature.